Cub11k/Cub11k/README.md

 -->

 - 💻 I've been learning C and C++ for over 3 years.
 School years are not taken into account.
-- 💻 I've been practicing Python for over 3 years, but started fully structured learning only a year ago, wish I started sooner.
+- 💻 I've been practicing Python for over 4 years, but started fully structured learning only in 2022, wish I started sooner.
-- 🔭 I’m currently working on the backend development in Python.
+- 🔭 I’m currently very invested into learning about compilation technologies and computer architecture.
 - 📫 How to reach me: [Telegram](https://t.me/Cub11k), [Instagram](https://instagram.com/kost_ost), [FB](https://www.facebook.com/Cub11k)
-- ⚡ Fun fact: I'm impressed with Windows 11 in compare with any other Windows after several years on Linux
+- ⚡ Fun fact: I'm impressed with Windows 11 in comparison to any other Windows after several years on Linux
 - ⚡ One more fun fact: My nickname comes from Rubik's cube